Khurram Parvez: Cases under UAPA

 Parvez was arrested on November 22, 2021 by the National Investigation Agency (NIA) under the Unlawful Activities (Prevention) Act (UAPA).
 In this case, Parvez was accused of being part of a "larger conspiracy" that involved recruiting overground workers for Lashkar-e-Taiba, a Pakistan-based organization designated as a terrorist group by India.
 His home and office were raided.

 In March 2023, Parvez was arrested in another case, nearly two and a half years after the FIR was filed, although he had already been detained since November 2021.
 Journalist Irfan Mehraj, alleged Hizbul Mujahideen commander Ghulam Hassan Ganai, JKCCS president Parvez Imroz, and Natasha Rather, a member of the JKCCS, have also been accused in this case which was filed on 18 October 2020.
 As part of the evidence, the NIA referenced two human rights reports published by JKCCS, titled "Structures of Violence" (2015) and the "Torture Report" (2019), arguing that these reports promoted secessionism and harmed India’s image under the guise of human rights work.

 Reactions to arrest

 BBC reported that his arrest "caused global outrage amid calls for his release."
 His arrest has been seen as a part of the authorities' ongoing human rights violations in Kashmir and criticized by several international human rights organizations.
 Some lawyers have voiced concerns, suggesting that treating Human Rights reports published by JKCCS as evidence of terrorism could deter other groups from investigating and reporting on human rights abuses.

 Civicus, an international non-profit, has stated that Parvez "has faced systematic harassment" because of his work.

 On 20 April 2004, Parvez and other activists, including Aasia Jeelani, were monitoring elections near the Line of Control in Kupwara district.
-The car they was travelling in was blown up by an improvised explosive device; Jeelani and their driver were killed and Parvez sustained serious injuries, having a leg amputated.
+The car they were travelling in was blown up by an improvised explosive device; Jeelani and their driver were killed and Parvez sustained serious injuries, having a leg amputated.